vyahello/weather-chatbot/README.md

 # Weather telegram bot
-- Basic telegram bot powered by a webhook that helps you get current weather in a specific city all around the world.
+- Basic telegram bot powered by a webhook that helps you to get current weather in a specific city all around the world.
-- Bot is called `UahExRateBot` that served by [pythonanywhere.com](https://pythonanywhere.com) hosting, search for it in the telegram to allow it help you to get your desired exchange rate.
+- Bot is called `WeatherBot` that served by [pythonanywhere.com](https://pythonanywhere.com) hosting, search for it in the telegram to allow it help you to get your desired exchange rate.
 Enjoy it!

 ## Contributing